TEMPER THY WRATH

 ++++++ Heraldic Summation:

-Some speculation firmly suggests they are of VII Legion stock, noting their stern disposition matching that of the Dorn descendants of the Executioner cadre which initially trained the Omega Hounds’ Awoken.
+Some speculation firmly suggests they are of VII Legion stock, noting their stern and often bullheaded disposition matching that of the Dorn descendants of the Executioner cadre which initially trained the Omega Hounds’ Awoken.
 Outlandish and heretical theories whisper a particularly savage progenitor, drawing superficial parallels to the XII Legion’s penchant for bellicose brutality.
-Their infamy of rage also garners theories linking the Chapter to the VI and IX Legions, though such musings remain in serious doubt due to the Chapter’s gene-seed free of the visual manifestations of the genetic flaws of the Space Wolves as well as displaying neither the Black Rage nor the Red Thirst of the Blood Angels.
+Their infamy of incensed slaughter also garners theories linking the Chapter to the VI and IX Legions, though such musings remain in serious doubt due to the Chapter’s gene-seed free from both the genetic manifestations of the Space Wolves as well as the rumoured flaws which are said to afflict the Blood Angels.

 +++++++dataselected: omegahounds 5th surge: zitann breach: